Last Updated on36 minutes to read

 Continues Sinatra, “Google Ads are very effective.
 Google has made sure of this because it’s how they make their money.
 Positive word of mouth is always the most solid because you are getting referrals from trusted sources.
 We use Google Ads, but we did it right.
 We made sure we only pop up for searches that we want to pop up for.
 We also researched to see what people were searching for and used that in our research.
 Of course, the number one thing is to be a good business.
 You can do everything else perfectly and still fail.
 Treat your customers very well, and be fair, and you will do great.”

 Starting to market your business locally?
-Use these strategies based on our surveyed marketers’ recommendations.
+Use these local business marketing tips based on our surveyed marketers’ recommendations.

 - Make sure to ask for reviews from satisfied customers, to enhance your reputation online and offline.